 Link building and content marketing are different from each other fundamentally: There are many people right now, who think that content marketing is the new way for link building and have titled it as “link earning” or “link acquisition”.

 But, the truth is that content marketing is neither link building nor even SEO.
-There is no surety that your content will be visible in search and nor creating more content guarantees your site more visible in search.
+There is no surety that your content will be visible in search or in fact creating more content will guarantee your site becomes more visible in search.

 Both Content Marketing and link building (SEO) are different from each other.
-Content Marketing is about creating powerful and valuable content that is worth sharing and SEO is about creating search visibility.
+Content Marketing is about creating powerful and valuable content that is worth sharing, and link buidling (SEO) is about creating search visibility.